-They many not be among the current crop of star holders, but each of these eateries was awarded their coveted Michelin star for a time, and continues to deliver a flawless product.
+They many not be among the current crop of Michelin star-holders, but each of these top chefs was awarded their coveted Michelin stars for a time, and continues to deliver a flawless product.

 - Best Restaurants in Nice: Top Tier